GrahamCampbell/Laravel-Security/README.md

 This will create a `config/security.php` file in your app that you can modify to set your configuration.
 Also, make sure you check for changes to the original config file in this package between releases.

-There are two config option:
+There are two config options:

 ##### Evil attributes